-Based on the new guideline for the archipelagic SAFE report from the Council, this section highlights the top 10 ecosystem component species (ECS; sorted by landings) and the priority ECS (recommended by the local fishery management agency) caught by small boats or shoreline fishing.
+This section highlights the top 10 ecosystem component species (ECS) sorted by landings and the priority ECS (i.e., those identified as priority by the local fishery management agency) caught by small boats or shoreline fishing.
 Please note that the commercial data (the number of fishers/CML with MUS sold, pounds sold, and revenue) were sourced from the HDAR dealer reporting system, and the total participation and landings were sourced from the HDAR fisher reporting system.
 In some cases, the pounds sold may be higher than pounds kept due to discrepancies between the two data collection systems.

 Table 64 shows the total commercial landings and revenue of the top 10 ECS in Hawaii in 2021 and 2022.
-The total pounds sold of the top 10 species/species groups in 2022 was nearly half a million pounds, valued at \$1.85 million, higher than 2021.
-Akule (bigeye scad) was the leading species of the top 10, which composed 52% of the total revenue of the top 10 in 2022.
-In addition, the ten fish species defined as the priority species (species of interest) for Hawaii are shown in Table 65.
-The total revenue of the 10 priority species also was 0.5 million dollars in 2022, higher than 2021.
+The total pounds sold of the top 10 species and species groups in 2022 was nearly half a million pounds valued at \$1.85 million, higher than 2021.
+Akule was the most sold species of the top 10, comprising 52% of the total revenue in 2022.
+In addition, the ten fish species defined as priority species for Hawaii are shown in Table 65.
+The total revenue of the 10 priority species was also roughly 0.5 million dollars in 2022, higher than 2021.
 Parrotfish (uhu) was the leading species in landings and revenue among the 10 priority species.